 - Writing Resource Lab

-The Writing Resource Lab (WRL) at UNYP was established in the first week of the Fall Semester 2009 and is available to currently enrolled students of the University throughout the fall and spring semesters except holidays.
+The Writing Resource Lab (WRL) at UNYP starts the first week of the Fall Semester 2020 and is available to currently enrolled students of the University throughout the fall and spring semesters except holidays.
 This is a free academic writing support service, where students can come to request assistance with their written homework assignments across all academic disciplines.

-Students who come to the lab will receive at least ten minutes of one-to-one consultation, during which time issues or questions regarding specific written assignments can be discussed.
+Students who schedule for the lab will receive at least ten minutes of one-to-one consultation, during which time issues or questions regarding specific written assignments can be discussed.
 Students should give themselves enough time to carefully revise assignments after a consultation.

 We encourage students to use the services of the WRL to help improve their writing skills and complement their overall academic success.

 The WRL is located at Belgická 40 on the 4th floor and operates on a first-come, first-served basis.
-We highly encourage students to set an appointment at the WRL through our online appointment scheduling system (see the link in the "Staff and Contact Details" below).
+Students must set an appointment at the WRL through our online appointment scheduling system (see the link in the "Staff and Contact Details" below).